A Fully Abstract Model of PCF Based on Extended Addressing Machines: EAMs: Extended Addressing Machines

-\begin{proof}(Sketch) (i) Aside from $\mM=\mach{n}$ and $\mM=\mY$, there is at most one applicable rule for each node in a typing tree.
-By giving the corresponding rules higher priority, there is always only one rule to apply, so the algorithm is deterministic.

-(ii) In this case, $\mM : \alpha$ holds if and only if $\Vdash^r (\mM.P,[])$ does.
+\begin{proof}(Sketch) (i) In this case, $\mM : \alpha$ holds if and only if $\Vdash^r (\mM.P,[])$ does.
 By induction on the length of $\mM.P$, one verifies if it is possible to construct a derivation.
 Otherwise, conclude that $\mM : \alpha$ is not derivable.

-(iii) In the rules $(R_\Types)$ and $(\mathrm{load}_\mathbb{T})$, one needs to show that a type for the premises exists.
+(ii) In the rules $(R_\Types)$ and $(\mathrm{load}_\mathbb{T})$, one needs to show that a type for the premises exists.
 As the set of types is countable, and effectively given, one can easily design an algorithm constructing a derivation tree (by dovetailing).
 However, the algorithm cannot terminate when executed on the machine $\mM_0$ defined in Remark~\ref{rem:sillyEAMs}(\ref{rem:sillyEAMs2}) because it would require an infinite derivation tree. \end{proof}

 \begin{prop} Let $\mM,\mach {M'},\mN,\in\cM$ and $\alpha,\beta\in\Types$. \bsub \item If $\mM : \beta \to \alpha$ and $\mN : \beta$ then $\appT{\mM}{[\Lookup{\mN}]} : \alpha$. \item If $ \mM : \alpha$ and $\mM\redh \mN$ then $ \mN : \alpha$. \item If $ \mM : \tint$ then either $\mM$ does not terminate or $\mM\reddh \mach{n}$, for some $n\ge 0$. \item If $ \mM : \alpha$ then $\mM$ does not raise an error. \esub \end{prop}